 - Assign a license to the Global administrator

-You must also assign the Global administrator a license that grants them access to Microsoft Teams, which in turn will allow the Keepit software to make the user a member of all Office 365 Groups and Teams.
-This is vital because Keepit can only back up Office 365 Groups that the Global administrator is a part of.
+The license is also what grants the Global administrator access to Microsoft Teams, which in turn will allow the Keepit software to make the user a member of all Microsoft 365 Groups and Teams.
+This is vital because Keepit can only back up Microsoft 365 Groups that the Global administrator is a part of.

-The Global administrator must also have a license in order for Public Folders to be backed up.
+The Global administrator must also have a license for the backup of Public Folders.

 The following license plans give the Global administrator access to Microsoft Teams: Business Essentials; Business Premium; Enterprise E1, E3, or E5; Enterprise E4 (for anyone who purchased this plan prior to its retirement).
 For more information about license plans, see: How do I get access to Microsoft Teams?

 - Grant the Global administrator Owner level permissions